 I won’t go into all the nitty-gritty renovation details on this post, but I will say, that almost every single surface was touched/altered in someway.
 We did it all on a very tight budget.
 Over the next few weeks, I will go into more detail on what we did and how we did it.

 Here are some before pictures (which I stole from the MLS):

 And here are the after photos that we put on the MLS for the listing:

 Do you want to do this too?
 Here are some tips on how to be successful.

-- Do as much of the work yourself as possible.
-Obviously if you don’t have to pay someone to do something, this equals dollars in your pocket.
+Obviously, if you don’t have to pay someone to do something, this equals dollars in your pocket.
 But know your limits.
 I am pretty handy, but I know my limits.
-If you get overconfident thinking you can do the work yourself, when actually you can’t, then it could up costing you more in the long run.
+If you get overconfident thinking you can do the work yourself when actually you can’t, then it could up costing you more in the long run.
 We hired out most the electrical, and some of the plumbing and a few other odds and ends.
 I also suggest finding an affordable, reliable handyman.
 Get referrals.
 This is important.
-Shotty work will cost you at home inspection time, when the inspector is paid to point out EVERY.
+Shotty work will cost you at home inspection time when the inspector is paid to point out EVERY.
 LITTLE.
 FLAW.
 It’s a tough pill to swallow, but you will do it yourself on your next purchase.